aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-text/seach-and-get-text-from-pdf/_index.md

 ---
-title: Search and Get Text from Pages of PDF Document using C++
+title: Search and Get Text from Pages of PDF Document
 linktitle: Search and Get Text
 type: docs
 weight: 60